Grace Cadell: Early life and education

-Grace Ross Cadell was born on 25 October 1855, the oldest of four daughters of George Philip Cadell of Carriden, Bo'ness, who was superintendent of the local coalworks, and his wife Martina Duncanson Fleming.
+Grace Ross Cadell was born on 25 October 1855, the oldest of four daughters of George Philip Cadell of Carriden, Bo'ness, who was superintendent of the local coalworks, and his wife, Martina Duncanson Fleming.

-In 1887, with her sister, Martha Georgina Cadell, she became one of the students in the first intake at the Edinburgh School of Medicine for Women which had been established by Sophia Jex-Blake in 1886.
+In 1887, with her sister, Martha Georgina Cadell, she became one of the students in the first intake at the Edinburgh School of Medicine for Women, which had been established by Sophia Jex-Blake in 1886.
 The lectures were given in the school's premises in Surgeons' Square and clinical teaching at Leith Hospital.

-Jex-Blake was regarded by her students as a strict disciplinarian, and her rules required that the students leave Leith Hospital by 5pm.
-On 8 June 1888, Grace and Martha Cadell, along with Elizabeth Christie and Ida Balfour, stayed in the hospital after this hour to follow a patient with head injury.
-When Jex-Blake learned of this breach of her rules she expelled Grace and Martha Cadell from the School.
+Jex-Blake was regarded by her students as a strict disciplinarian, and her rules required that the students leave Leith Hospital by 5 pm.
+On 8 June 1888, Grace and Martha Cadell, along with Elizabeth Christie and Ida Balfour, stayed in the hospital after this hour to follow a patient with a head injury.
+When Jex-Blake learned of this breach of her rules, she expelled Grace and Martha Cadell from the School.

 Their response was to bring an action for damages against Jex-Blake and the School.
 The sisters claimed £500 in damages, and the court found in their favour, awarding each £50 in damages in July 1890.
 The resulting publicity was a major setback for Jex-Blake and her School.
-Elsie Inglis, a fellow student, had been unhappy with the handling of the affair and left the School in 1889.
-With the help of her father John Inglis, a keen supporter of medical education for women, she established the Edinburgh College of Medicine for Women in Chambers Street.
+Elsie Inglis, a fellow student, had been unhappy with the handling of the affair and left the school in 1889.
+With the help of her father, John Inglis, a keen supporter of medical education for women, she established the Edinburgh College of Medicine for Women in Chambers Street.
 Inglis and the Cadell sisters became students at the college.
-The Cadell sisters did well academically with Martha winning the medal for midwifery and Grace the medal for medical jurisprudence.
+The Cadell sisters did well academically, with Martha winning the medal for midwifery and Grace the medal for medical jurisprudence.

-Grace Cadell qualified in 1891 after passing the examinations for the 'Triple Qualification' of LRCPE, LRCSE and LFPSG (although like many of her contemporaries she chose to abbreviate this to LRCP&SEd).
+Grace Cadell qualified in 1891 after passing the examinations for the 'Triple Qualification' of LRCPE, LRCSE, and LFPSG (although, like many of her contemporaries, she chose to abbreviate this to LRCP&SEd).
 This qualification had been set up jointly by the three Scottish Medical Royal Colleges to allow those not able to enter university to sit exams equivalent to those sat by university students.
 This enabled her name to go on to the Medical Register and allowed her to practise as a doctor.
 Women did not graduate in medicine from a Scottish University until 1894.